-GALLERY: Thousands line the streets of Dublin calling for 100% redress
+GALLERY: Thousands line the streets of Dublin calling for 100% Redress

 "Fix this [mica] problem.
 Do not be going in for a summer recess.
 Your job is to fix this here, you caused it.

-“We [mica-affected homeowners] are at the bottom of the ladder of the people involved.
+“We [the mica-affected homeowners] are at the bottom of the ladder of the people involved.
 So, sort it out,” he said.

 Paddy added that if An Taoiseach Micheál Martin had any respect for the people of Donegal, he would take a letter from a delegation from the campaign.